Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: INTRODUCTION

 Superconducting quantum computers are one of the most promising platforms for practical quantum computation~\cite{acharya_quantum_2025, lacroix_scaling_2025}.
 To realize a large-scale superconducting quantum computer, quantum communication between spatially separated quantum processors is essential~\cite{webber_impact_2022, bravyi_future_2022, mohseni_how_2025}.
 As individual quantum processors approach fundamental limits in cooling capacity~\cite{raicu_cryogenic_2025}, control line density~\cite{krinner_engineering_2019}, and frequency allocation of qubits~\cite{hertzberg_laser-annealing_2021}, modular approaches that connect multiple quantum processing units become increasingly important~\cite{ang_arquin_2024, caleffi_distributed_2024}.
 This necessity has driven the development of quantum communication protocols for transferring quantum information and generating entanglement between remote superconducting circuits~\cite{cirac_quantum_1997}.

 For superconducting quantum computing, two microwave-based approaches have been explored for realizing modular architecture at cryogenic temperatures.
 One of them exploits discrete resonance modes of a transmission line to mediate interactions between qubits~\cite{zhong_violating_2019, leung_deterministic_2019, chang_remote_2020, burkhart_error-detected_2021, zhong_deterministic_2021, niu_low-loss_2023, qiu_thermal-noise-resilient_2025, heya_randomized_2025, song_realization_2025, mollenhauer_high-efficiency_2025, li_fast_2025}.
-This standing-wave approach has enabled modular quantum computing architectures, but is constrained by the physical length of the connecting cable.
+This standing-wave approach has enabled modular quantum computing architectures, but increasing the cable length reduces the free spectral range of the resonance modes, making selective addressing of individual modes difficult.
 The other employs propagating microwave photons~\cite{casariego_propagating_2023}.
 In this approach, quantum information is transferred by converting the sender-qubit excited state into an itinerant microwave photon.
 This photon then travels along the transmission line to the receiver, where it is absorbed to complete the quantum state transfer.
 While this approach enables long-distance communication, it has required precise frequency alignment between the interface modes of the sender and the receiver to achieve efficient state transfer.